EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 ## Honor Points System

 ### What are Honor Points?
-Honor Points measure how long you've stayed loyal to your natoin.
-They're used to gate certain important ranks (like Soldier, Guard and etc) so only truyl committed residents can earn them.
+Honor Points measure how long you've stayed loyal to your nation.
+They're used to gate military ranks (like Soldier, Guard, General) so only truly committed residents can earn them.

-### How do I earn Honor Points
+### How do I earn Honor Points?
-- Every New Towny Day that rolls over, if you're still in the *same* nation you were yesterday, you automatically gain **1 Honor Point**
+- Every new Towny Day that rolls over, if you're still in the *same* nation you were yesterday by the end of the Towny Day, you automatically gain **1 Honor Point.**
 - If you switch nations (or leave yours), your Honor Points reset and start counting fresh in your new nation.

 ### How many points do I need?
-You will need **3 Honor Points** (i.e., three consecutive days in the same nation) before you can pick up ranks like General, Soldier, Guard and etc.
+You will need **3 Honor Points** (i.e., three consecutive days in the same nation) before you can pick up military ranks.

 ### How do I check my Points?
-Simple type
 ```
 /honor
 ```